-We recognise that feedback can be of benefit and used to improve our customer service and compliance with our obligations.
+We recognise that feedback can help us improve our customer service and compliance with our obligations.

-As part of our three core values we take personal responsibility to be better everyday.
+As part of our 3 core values we take personal responsibility to be better every day.

 Get in touch: